-2. Non-Electronic Filing of Exhibits
+2. Non-Electronic Filing of Exhibits and Other Documents

-A party may seek leave of the court to allow the non-electronic filing of exhibits when they are not convertible to electronic form (e.g., videotapes, maps, etc.).
+A party may seek leave of the court to allow the non-electronic filing of exhibits and other documents when they are not convertible to electronic form (e.g., videotapes, maps, etc.) or are extremely large.
 If leave is granted, the following procedure will apply:

 - a.
-The filing party must prepare an index in pleading format to be submitted with the exhibits.
-The caption will state what document, if any, the exhibits are supporting.
+The filing party must prepare an index and notice of filing in pleading format to be submitted with the exhibits or other documents.
+The caption of the index will state what document, if any, the exhibits are supporting.
 The actual exhibits must be tabbed and bound if appropriate. - b.
-The index must be scanned and electronically filed by the Clerk's Office.
-The index and exhibits must be served on the other parties by the filer.
+The index and notice of filing must be electronically filed before the exhibits or other documents are delivered to the Clerk's Office.
+The index, notice of filing and exhibits or other documents must be served on the other parties by the filer.